Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Lyapunov Exponent Calculations: Proof of Theorem , Theorem and Theorem

 \begin{lemma} Let $\mu$ be a measure as in Proposition~\ref{SphericalStatMeasure}.
 Then if $W \sim \mu$ and $Q \in \mathrm{O}(d)$ then it holds that $WQ$ and $W$ have the same distribution. \end{lemma}

 \begin{proof} For (2) , the conclusion holds since the Haar probability measure on $m_{\eta \cdot \mathrm{O}(d)}$ is also right invariant as shown in \citep[\S 30]{LoomisBook}.
 So assume that (1) holds.
-Then the joint probability density function of $W$ is the product of the independent marginal densities of its entries and so it hold for $||W||_F$ the Forbenius norm
+Then the joint probability density function of $W$ is the product of the independent marginal densities of its entries and so, for $||W||_F$ the Frobenius norm, it holds that

 Consider the linear transformation $W \mapsto WQ$.
 The Frobenius norm is invariant under right-multiplication by an orthogonal matrix, as shown by the cyclic property of the trace:

 Furthermore, the Jacobian determinant of this transformation is 1, since $|\det(I \otimes Q)| = |\det(Q)|^d = 1$.
 Combining the invariance of the norm with this Jacobian property, we conclude that the density is preserved under orthogonal transformations. \end{proof}